wcatron/Standardized-Lecture-Notes-Project/README.md

 3. Complete steps 1 & 2 for several topics that contained the original keyword.
 4. Compare the results from dataset looking for overlapse.
 Rank based on frequency and distance from original key term.

+###### Conclusion
+The heiarchy of the data is very important in the algorithms ability to determine the context of the key terms.
+It is however possible to return related key terms accuratly given a large enough dataset.
+By analysing nearby keyterms.
+Creating an additional database relating key terms with topics would allow for quick queries for topic's keywords.